yebolat13/Airbnb_Price_Analysis/README.md

 ![Model Performance Comparison](assets/V1_V2_comparison.PNG)

+### Key Insights from Analysis

+Based on the feature importance analysis and strategic planning in the final notebook, we derived the following actionable insights:

+-   **Location is the Primary Driver:** The `neighbourhood` category consistently emerged as the most influential factor in pricing across all cities.
+-   **Amenities and Room Type Matter:** Key features like `room_type` and the overall `amenities` offered in a listing are highly important, confirming that guests are willing to pay more for comfort and convenience.
+-   **Modular Approach for Scalability:** The project's modular design allows for rapid expansion to new cities (e.g., Lisbon), enabling quick data onboarding and model adaptation.

-## Future Work
+## Future Work & Strategic Planning

-This project provides a strong foundation for further enhancements.
+This project provides a strong foundation for further enhancements and serves as a blueprint for a scalable business solution.
 Potential next steps include:
-* **Hyperparameter Tuning:** Optimizing the Random Forest model's parameters to achieve even better performance.
+-   **Hyperparameter Tuning:** Optimizing the Random Forest model's parameters to achieve even better performance.
-* **Feature Engineering:** Creating more sophisticated features (e.g., interaction terms, time-based features) to provide the model with more information.
+-   **Advanced Feature Engineering:** Incorporating more sophisticated features like sentiment analysis of reviews or time-series data to capture seasonal pricing trends.
-* **Exploring Other Advanced Models:** Testing other powerful algorithms like Gradient Boosting (XGBoost, LightGBM) to see if they can surpass the Random Forest model's performance.
+-   **Exploring Other Advanced Models:** Testing other powerful algorithms like Gradient Boosting (XGBoost, LightGBM) to see if they can surpass the Random Forest model's performance.

 ## Technologies Used